cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 # Çıt's Arch Linux Post-Installation Guide (XFCE) - Thinkpad T490
 Hello.
-I wrote this guide for **Thinkpad T490 and XFCE specifically**, however you can still follow all the steps if you don't have the same computer as I have.
+I wrote this guide for **Thinkpad T490 and XFCE specifically**, however you can still follow **almost** all the steps if you don't have the same computer as I have.
 So, let's begin!

 ## Install AUR Helper
 Normally, everyone prefers **yay** but I prefer **paru** since it is written in **rust**.